tatey/LIFXHTTPKit/README.markdown

 }
 ```

+Keep these things in the back of your mind when using observers:

-Observers are triggered in the background queue of the client.
-Use `dispatch_async()`
+* Observers may be notified in the background queue of the client.
+You can use
-to jump back onto the main thread.
+  `dispatch_async` to jump to a different queue.

-Lastly, observers must be explicitly removed to prevent memory leaks.
+* Observers must be explicitly removed to prevent memory leaks.
 The destructor
-is a good place to remove an observer.
+  is a good place to remove an observer in the object lifecycle.
+You can
+  add as many observers as you want as long as you remove them when you're done.

 ### Get Power